 Have you ever been to a school dance or company Christmas party that had a live party band?
 My senior prom featured a live party band from Atlanta of what my memory says was 30+ middle-aged black musicians absolutely getting down in the funkiest way I had ever witnessed in my young life.
 I danced my heart out while trying to cop a feel through the multiple layers of crinoline lining my girlfriend’s dress.
 I was a failure on both fronts, but I had fun trying.

 The Heavy is that band to the nth degree.
 And please don’t get me wrong; I mean that as the highest compliment.
 First and foremost, The Heavy is a fun band.
 They are funky as all get out and they will rock your freaking socks off.

 The amount of funk that The Heavy brings on Hurt & The Merciless is remarkable.
-The piano, horns, and wah-wah pedal mixed with low end guitars and tabernacle choir style back-up vocals give it a rocking funk sound.
-The is a hand-clapping, get up and dance type of album.
+The piano, horns, and wah-wah pedal mixed with low-end guitars and tabernacle choir style back-up vocals give it a rocking funk sound.
+This is a hand-clapping, get up and dance type of album.
 Seriously, it is hard to sit still while listening to this record.

 My favorite track: The Apology